proustibat/getvocal/readme.md

 - **Validation**: Only `react-hook-form` required rules are active; wiring Zod schemas would tighten validation and error messaging.
 - **Visualization**: The flow is linear; experimenting with `@xyflow/react` could make relationships clearer.
 - **Tests**: Vitest + React Testing Library are not configured yet; bringing them in would let me cover the flows context, form behaviors, and critical UI paths.
+- **Error management**: add a custom 404, catch /flows/<bad-id> and add a custom ErrorBoundary or errorElement on routes
+- **UX improvement**: allow to collapse content onna step because when it'stoo long it's not a good experience to see every steps